civicrm/civicrm-dev-docs/docs/theme.md

 # Advanced: <code>search_order</code>

-Sometimes you may want to share files shared among themes; for example, the `astoria` and `wallstreet` themes might use a common version of `civicrm.css` (but have their own versions of `bootstrap.css`).
-You might manipulate the `search_order` to have to define your own fallback
+Sometimes you may want to share files among themes; for example, the `astoria` and `wallstreet` themes might use a common version of `civicrm.css` (but have their own versions of `bootstrap.css`).
+You may manipulate the `search_order` to define your own fallback sequence:
-sequence:

 ```php
 // FILE: newyork.php